allenai/allennlp/tutorials/getting_started/configuration.md

 Finally, we'll run the training for 40 epochs;
 we'll stop prematurely if we get no improvement for 10 epochs;
 and we'll train on the CPU.
+If you wanted to train on a GPU, you'd change `cuda_device` to its device id.
+If you have just one GPU that should be `0`.

 That's our entire experiment configuration.
 If we want to change our optimizer, our batch size, our embedding dimensions, or any other hyperparameters,